FLUID: A Unified Evaluation Framework for Flexible Sequential Data: Baselines and Methods

 \textbf{Out-of-Distribution (OOD) Methods}~ We evaluate two methods proposed by Hendrycks \& Gimpel~\citep{hendrycks2016baseline} (HG) and OLTR~\citep{liu2019large} along with our proposed OOD baseline.
 The HG baseline thresholds the maximum probability output of the softmax classifier to determine whether a sample is OOD.

-We propose \textbf{Minimum Distance Thresholding (MDT)} which utilizes the minimum distance from the sample to all class representations, $c_i$.
+We propose the baseline, \textbf{Minimum Distance Thresholding (MDT)}, which utilizes the minimum distance from the sample to all class representations, $c_i$.
 In the case of NCM the class representation is the class mean and for a linear layer it is the $i$th column vector.
-For distance function $d$ and a threshold $t$, a sample is out of distribution if: $\mathbf{I}\left(\min _{i} d\left(c_{i}, \mathbf{x}\right)<t\right)$.
-MDT outperforms all other evaluated methods in \litw.
+For distance function $d$ and a threshold $\tau$, a sample is out of distribution if: $\mathbf{I}\left(\min _{i} d\left(c_{i}, \mathbf{x}\right)<t\right)$.
+MDT with a Nearest Class Mean classifier can be derived from a Dirichlet process mixture model \citep{hjort2010bayesian}, where a sample is considered to be out of distribution if it is assigned to a new cluster.
+The concentration parameter for the Chinese Restaurant process can be related to the out of distribution threshold $\tau$ as: